dunamismax/bash/linux/ubuntu/_scripts/_template.md

 Contextual help embedded within the application Appropriate input validation with user guidance

 By following these guidelines, you'll create terminal applications that combine professional architecture with exceptional user experience, adapted specifically to each user's requirements.
+Do not use argparse or implement any command line arguments.